Gold steadies as US bond yields retreat and dollar eases

-Gold prices steadied on Wednesday as a softer dollar and a pullback in US Treasury yields buoyed the safe-haven metal ahead of major central bank policy meetings this week and next.
+LONDON: Gold prices steadied on Wednesday as a softer dollar and a pullback in U.S. Treasury yields buoyed the safe-haven metal ahead of major central bank policy meetings this week and next.

 Spot gold was up 0.1% at $1,784.66 an ounce by 1214 GMT after falling as much as 0.6% earlier in the session.